Growth of water kefir grains in different seasons

 Water Kefir brewing in different seasons

 It is noticed that during the summer season, kefir is sour and zesty.
 On the other hand, during the winter season, kefir is mild.
-Due to the various strains of probiotic microorganisms present in water, kefir can be fermented at different temperatures.
+Due to the various strains of probiotic microorganisms present in water kefir can be fermented at different temperatures.
 The multiple strains perform differently at different temperatures.
-This is the reason why kefir has a different taste in different seasons.
+This is the reason kefir has a different taste in different seasons.